mrdonado/my-projects/README.md

 # My Projects and Other Experiments

-Hello dear visitor, welcome to my personal projects repository.
-Here you'll find a list with some of my personal projects and experiments that are available online.
+Hello dear visitor, welcome to the `my-projects` repository.
+Here you'll find a list with some of the experiments and personal projects that I did for fun and that are freely available online.

-This is only stuff I've done for fun in my free time.
 If you're looking for my professional experience and projects, open my [CV](https://docs.google.com/file/d/0B2hOO8PX6CgfamxFMUo3SmF4S2M/edit) or [visit my website](https://www.jdonado.com/).

+---

 [Speaky MiniPlayer](https://github.com/fjrd84/speaky-miniplayer/blob/master/README.md): A robotic mini player for Spotify, [available for Windows, Linux and MacOSX](https://github.com/fjrd84/speaky-miniplayer/releases).
 A minimalist music controller for Spotify that has an integrated robotic radio speaker.
 This robotic speaker provides information about the music you're currently listening to (such as title, artist, album...) by using a synthetic voice.